![]() |

 Adjust dawn and dusk timers.

-This method initialises the settings of the dawn and dusk timers in the initialising process.
+This method initialises the settings of the dawn and dusk timers at program (re-) start.

 Read (day start) retain file.